-b) Term Paper (10-15 pages)
+c) Term Paper (10-15 pages)

-Due: 5:00 p.m. on the date noted in the schedule
+Due (submit via course website): 5:00 p.m. on the date noted in the syllabus

 Assignment: Write a substantive paper involving one or more of the theoretical frameworks covered in the course.
-Acceptable formats include, but are not limited to: (a) an academic essay evaluating, critiquing, or examining an approach to conflict resolution based upon insights from the psychological theory, (b) a detailed case study of a contemporary conflict or series of conflicts in which you draw on material covered in the course to explain or provide a better understanding of the dynamics involved in the conflict, or (c) a research proposal for a study or series of studies designed to test or extend our understanding of the psychology of conflict.
+Acceptable formats include, but are not limited to: (a) a review of the research on a psychological theory and evaluation of its applicability to conflict management, (b) an academic essay evaluating, critiquing, or examining an approach to conflict resolution based upon insights from the psychological theory, (c) a detailed case study of a contemporary conflict or series of conflicts in which you draw on material covered in the course to explain or provide a better understanding of the dynamics involved in the conflict, or (d) a research proposal for a study or series of studies designed to test or extend our understanding of the psychology of conflict.